 The Files and Directories area of the Dashboard shows the total number of files and directories in the cluster.

-The bar graph displays the top 20 files, based on size.
-Hover over the bar in the graph to see information about that file.
-Click the bar to open the Details page for that file.
+The bar graph displays the top 10 files, based on size.
+Click the file name or the corresponding bar to open the Details page for that file.

 Operations and Operation Executions